wp-plugins/foxyshop/readme.txt

 = Just a Few of the Many FoxyShop Features: =

 * Fully customizable theme files and CSS
-* Unlimited images per product with popup slideshow
+* Unlimited images per product with popup slideshow or zooming
 * Widget support for featured categories
 * Manage product inventory within the WordPress admin
 * Set up product categories and subcategories